spaceape3001/yq-toolbox/README.md

 Your Quill is about world building for stories, universes, D&D campaigns, or even trying to keep track of who's who in Game of Thrones.
 Your Quill will be a collection of tools to assist the author/creator in developing their world.

-**Data resides with the USER** is an important mantra in this development.
+**Data resides with the USER** is an important mantra in this development, thus the user controls any "cloud".

 (TODO--FILL THIS IN)